 There is no bones about it, our Savior Jesus Christ is alive.
 He was crucified for our sins and arose on the third day.
 They buried our Lord in a tomb, they sealed it and had a guarded tomb.
 He arose and from the dead.
 Many saw Jesus when he arose.
 Mary saw Him.
 He also appeared to Peter and then the twelve.
 He also appeared to 500 (most where alive, some were dead).
 That is a lot of witness to not back the truth!

-Even our pastor tells us there are no bones about it!
+My pastor from Piedmont always says, There are no bones about it!
 They have not found the bones of Jesus Christ nor will they ever find the bones of Jesus Christ.
 It is proven that Jesus walked the earth and it was also proved that Jesus Christ was crucified and even rose from the dead, as there were many eye witnesses!

 Trail to Empty Tomb